-To track the performance of iBoxx MSCI ESG USD FRN Investment Grade Corporates TCA Index ("the Index"), and to minimize the tracking error between the net asset value of the sub-fund and the performance of the Index.
+To track the performance of iBoxx MSCI ESG EUR FRN Investment Grade Corporates TCA Index (the "Index"), and to minimize the tracking error between the net asset value of the sub-fund and the performance of the Index.

-iBoxx MSCI ESG USD FRN Investment Grade Corporates TCA Index is a bond index representative of USD denominated investment grade floating rate note (FRN) bonds issued by corporate issuers from developed countries that follows the rules of the iBoxx USD FRN Investment Grade Corporates TCA Index (the "Parent Index") and applies ESG criteria for security eligibility.
+iBoxx MSCI ESG EUR FRN Investment Grade Corporates TCA Index is a bond index representative of euro-denominated investment grade floating rate note (FRN) bonds issued by corporate issuers from developed countries that follows the rules of the iBoxx EUR FRN Investment Grade Corporates TCA Index (the "Parent Index") and applies ESG criteria for security eligibility.

-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? include sound management structures, employee relations, remuneration of staff and tax compliance.
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? management structures, employee relations, remuneration of staff and tax compliance.
 This is a passively managed ETF.
 Its investment strategy is to replicate the Index while minimizing the related tracking error.

-iBoxx MSCI ESG USD FRN Investment Grade Corporates TCA Index ("the Index") screens out the constituents of the Parent Index based on the following criteria:
+iBoxx MSCI ESG EUR FRN Investment Grade Corporates TCA Index (the "Index") screens out the constituents of the Parent Index based on the following criteria:

-- 1. First, securities of companies involved in business lines/activities\: such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified organisms (GMO), Nuclear Power, Conventional and Controversial Weapons, Civilian Firearms, Thermal Coal or Fossil Fuels are excluded. - 2.
-Securities of companies with an MSCI ESG rating of BB and below are excluded. - 3.
-Companies with an MSCI ESG Controversies Score of less than 1 are excluded.
+1. First, securities of companies involved in business lines/activities: such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified organisms (GMO), Nuclear Power, Conventional and Controversial Weapons, Civilian Firearms, Thermal Coal or Fossil Fuels, as per the standard Bloomberg MSCI SRI screen, are excluded.

+2. Securities of companies with an MSCI ESG rating of BB and below are excluded.

+3. Companies with an MSCI ESG Controversies Score of less than 1 are excluded.